DanCardin/sauce/doc/plans.md

 ## Planned Work

-- `sauce config color=false` color setting, to be composed on top of the existing color choosing options

 - `sauce move . ../newpath`

   Moves the saucefile from one location to another, to be used when the